-Gamelan is extremely effective at enabling participants to develop confidence, and transferable life and work skills, since it’s accessible, and easy to learn the basics, and you don’t need previous musical experience to do it.
-Gamelan also has a philosophy of behaviour – about equality, respect, co-operation, and reflection – that helps players to focus their behaviour, and better understand how they can work more effectively with others.
+Gamelan encourages players to develop confidence and transferable life and work skills, since it’s easy to learn the basics and you don’t need previous musical experience.
+Gamelan also has a philosophy of behaviour – about equality, respect, co-operation, and reflection – that helps players work more effectively with others.

-This graphic represents a typical Good Vibrations gamelan course:
+This is a typical Good Vibrations gamelan course:

 - Most will not have done anything musical before

 - Participants experience composing, improvising and conducting too

 - At the end of the week they give an informal performance to staff, other prisoners and sometimes families are invited too